Most people I meet still dislike presenting.

 But rather than an inborn gift, it’s a learned skill.

-And television presenting taught me most of mine.
+And television presenting taught me most of my presentation skills.

 So here’s five things I learned as a TV presenter.